yudi-matsuzake/tk/README.md

 tk
 --

-libtk is a **t**erminal **k**eyboard bindings helper.
+libtk is a helper for **t**erminal **k**eyboard bindings.
 This project is for my own fun, there are many mature alternatives like [ncurses](https://www.gnu.org/software/ncurses/). libtk does not have all the features that ncurses has, tk is minimalistic, small and simple. tk is just a helper to bind functions to keyboard, like in this code, where the keys Ctrl+L are binded with the function clear screen (common convention em cli/tui programs):

 ```c
 #include <stdio.h>